All Episodes

 You don't.

-And this is what I mean by their narrow focus, their narrow action line, narrow storyline, prism in the lens through which they gaze to report all of this news.
+And this is what I mean by their narrow focus, their narrow action line, narrow storyline, the prism and the lens through which they gaze to report all of this news.

 These discussions never make it to the so-called drive-by media.

-They fall for staged photo-op pictures by the enemy, and yet and then they go get so-called experts or journalists to repeat what they already think To reinforce their own expertise in the drive-by media, you don't get any independent thinking or context or even any real analysis of this in the uh in the drive by media.
+They fall for staged photo-op pictures by the enemy, and yet, and then they go get so-called experts or journalists to repeat what they already think to reinforce their own expertise in the drive-by media.

-So, anyway, I let me grab a couple phone calls here before we have to go to the uh the next break.
+So anyway, let me grab a couple phone calls here before we have to go to the next break.

 Welcome to the program, sir.